How to set up your contact center

 Add users and create teams

-Once your contact center is secured, the next step is to add users—Admins, Supervisors, and Agents—who will be using Voiso.
-These users play key roles in managing operations, overseeing performance, and handling customer interactions.
-For agents, be sure to assign the appropriate skills to match their expertise and the types of calls they’ll handle.
-After adding users, organize them into groups called teams.
-Teams are useful for easily assigning groups of agents to Caller IDs,
+Once your contact center has numbers available, the next step is to add accounts for users—Admins, Supervisors, and Agents—who will be using Voiso.
+Users play key roles in managing operations, overseeing performance, and handling customer interactions.

 Dialer campaigns, and Inbound queues.